Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 The repetition of such units across time constitutes the persistence of cooperation.

 **Production → Information → Trust → Credit → Production**

-Production generates realised contribution.
+- Production realises contribution and produces outcomes or traces.
-Information captures and transmits this contribution as signals.
+- Information preserves and transmits those outcomes or traces.
-Trust interprets these signals into expectation.
+- Trust evaluates signals formed from observed traces and deploys the resulting expectations.
-Credit deploys this expectation into forward commitment.
+- Credit extends stabilised expectation into forward commitment.

 This commitment enables further production.

 The cycle is self-reinforcing but not self-guaranteeing.